Tracking Type ADC -Up/Down Counter Analog to Digital Converter

 • It becomes slower as the resolution increases.

-• The binary output is not stable as the output switches between counts with every clock pulse.
+• The binary output is not stable as it switches between counts with every clock pulse.

 • It is not suitable for systems where the input signal changes rapidly.